astroidmail/astroidmail.github.io/Astroid-setup.md

 Astroid needs some information to start with.
 You can setup Astroid, provided you already have notmuch working (if not, see [our introduction to notmuch][notmuchintro].

 The configuration for Astroid is found in the `~/.config/astroid/` directory.
-If does not exist yet, run Astroid for the first time and it will create it for you.
+If it does not exist yet, run Astroid for the first time and it be created for you.
 The configuration file is in the JSON format.

 # Where to find your mail database